 - Everyone doesn’t need to wear all the colors you choose.
 You can incorporate the colors with scarfs, sweaters, hair bows, or even shoes.

-- Ultimately the decision on what to wear is up to your family, not me!
+Ultimately the decision on what to wear is up to your family, not me!
 I strive to give enough ideas to help you find what works for you.

 Be yourself, but be the BEST VERSION of yourself.
 Take the time to plan your clothing, don’t just throw something on.
 Elevate your outfits beyond the everyday so that you’ll have family photos that you’ll want to show off for years to come!

 I have an entire Pinterest board with ideas on what to wear for your session!

 While it varies by location, the Keweenaw Peninsula has a lot of dark pine trees.
-Because of this I recommend staying away from black, especially for tops, because you will blend into any dark trees behind.
-I have included a Pinterest pin below with an example of this.
-You are having family pictures taken as a way to make your family stand out, so don’t blend in by accident!
+Because of this, I recommend staying away from black tops – you will blend into any dark trees behind!
+I have included an example of this I found on Pinterest below.

 - Please remember to try on clothing ahead of time!
 There is nothing worse than realizing the day of that you do not have the proper/necessary undergarments, etc!

-If you’re not comfortable in what you are wearing there is a very good chance that this will come across in your pictures.
 This includes colored bras under light colored shirts (as well as the same issues with bottoms).

+- In addition, if you’re not comfortable in what you are wearing there is a very good chance this will come across in your pictures.
+Take your time selecting the perfect outfit for you!